Calorique

 Is Maple Syrup good for diabetics?

-People with diabetes should exercise caution with Maple Syrup, which has a glycemic index of 54.
-Its carbohydrate content may affect blood sugar levels.
-Consult your healthcare provider.
+People with diabetes should use caution with Maple Syrup, which has a listed glycemic index of 54.
+Its carbohydrate content may affect blood sugar response depending on portion size and meal context.
+Consult your healthcare provider for personal advice.

 What vitamins and minerals are in Maple Syrup?